 From 2013-2017, Lanchonete.org was an artist-led, cultural platform focused on how people live and work in, navigate and share the contemporary city with the Center of São Paulo as its outlook.
 The name comes from the ubiquitous lunch counters—convivial, fluorescent-lit, open-walled, laborious, points of commerce—that populate almost every street corner.
 Lanchonete.org was about the issues that big cities face, the different forms of ‘urban power’, and the Right to the City, but not insomuch as to define these constructs…rather to stretch the platform as far as is necessary to consider diverse viewpoints.
 Now, Lanchonete.org makes its transition into the Associação Espaço Cultural Lanchonete.

-The future of Lanchonete.org is the Open Call.
-While the 5 year project of Lanchonete.org is over you can view the culminating actions, which taper off to a sole focus on the physical lanchonete on rua Paim, on the closing program.
+The future of Lanchonete.org is to be left open.
+While the 5 year project of Lanchonete.org is over you can view the culminating actions, which taper off to a sole focus on the physical lanchonete on rua Paim under Post-Project Cycle.

-Click here to download a file with all participants’ informations.
+Click here to download a file with all participants’ information.

 Joel Borges – 2012-2018

 Cultural Producer: In 1996 he founded the IXKIZIT Association (Association for the Promotion of Contemporary Creation) in Paris.
 In 2001, Joel Borges was awarded the residence research program at Villa Kujoyama in Kyoto, Japan.
 Between 1999 and 2006, he developed and carried out several international cooperation programs for artistic exchanges of great geographical scope, with support from the European Union in the context of the program Culture 2000.
 General Director of the projects within Casa das Caldeiras, São paulo, Brazil since 2008.
 President of the Lanchonete.Org Association since 2012.
 He was part of the Management group within the residencias_en_red (network of 28 spaces of art and culture in Iberoamerican territory).